demqa/QuadraticEquation/README.md

 # QuadraticEquation
 ## Usage
-Program waits some number.
-If 1 it would activate TestSystem, if not => Program waits three coefficients of quadratic equation - a,b,c. it gives solutions in real numbers accurate to four digits.
+Program waits three coefficients of quadratic equation - a,b,c. it gives solutions in real numbers accurate to four digits.
 ## Installation
 ### Linux
+#### PROGRAM
-* make
+> make

-* ./program
+> ./program

+#### DEBUG
+> make debug

+> ./debug
 ## Features
-Program gives solution regardless of the specified coefficients.
+* Program gives solution regardless of the specified coefficients.
 It can be used not only for human, but in machine, because it gives code with numbers of solutions.
+* Program uses сonditional compilation for debug mode.